Annibor/the-poster-blog/README.md

-# The Poster Blog
+# Blizzy Art

 []()

 # Introduction

 Welcome to *The Poster Blog*, a vibrant space curated by Izzy, a passionate poster artist and painter.
 Through her blog, Izzy explores the intersection of art and daily life, offering a glimpse into her creative process, sharing personal stories, and providing valuable tips and tricks for fellow art enthusiasts.
-*The Poster Blog* is more than just a blog; it's a narrative journey through the eyes of Izzy, showcasing how art can be woven into the fabric of our everyday lives.
+*Blizzy Art* is more than just a blog; it's a narrative journey through the eyes of Izzy, showcasing how art can be woven into the fabric of our everyday lives.
 From captivating posters to mesmerizing paintings, each piece tells a story, reflecting Izzy's world and her inspiration drawn from the mundane to the magnificent.

 Please note, Izzy is a fictional character created for this school project, and all content on the blog, including stories and characters, is entirely fictional.